 This webinar has been approved for 1.5 HR (General) recertification credit hours toward aPHR, PHR, PHRca, SPHR, GPHR, PHRi and SPHRi recertification through HR Certification Institute (HRCI).

-During this webinar, Dr. Lewis will cover the following areas:
+During the course of this webinar, the speaker will cover the following areas:

 - A review of the NLRB’s recent memorandum on employee handbooks